Ruidoso, New Mexico: 21st century

 In December 2006, seven percent of eligible voters approved a $12.6 million bond issue to finance the expansion and modernization of the local wastewater treatment plant which was built in 1982.
 In 2011, construction was completed on a $36 million wastewater treatment plant.
 This state-of-the-art facility utilizes membrane technology to achieve discharge standards within regulatory guidelines.
 The plant was designed to accommodate future growth.
 The average daily volume is 1.6 million gallons.
 The plant can currently process up to 2.7 million gallons per day.

 Late at night on July 26, 2008, through July 27, 2008, the town and the river were hit by devastating flash flooding.
 The remnant circulation of Hurricane Dolly passed over the area and brought as much as 9 in of rainfall.
 Hundreds of tourists, campers and residents were evacuated and the storm caused damage at the Ruidoso Downs Race Track.
 One person was killed in the flooding, approximately 900 persons required rescue, approximately 500 structures were damaged, and initial damage estimates for Ruidoso were in the range of $15– 20 million.

 In March 2016, the village of Ruidoso entered into a Sister City relationship with Puerto Peñasco, Sonora, Mexico.

 In April 2022, large parts of Ruidoso were threatened by the McBride Fire; over 200 structures were destroyed and two people were killed by the blaze, fueled by intense dryness and strong winds.

 The Christmas Classic (2023), with Malin Akerman and Ryan Hansen, was filmed at Ski Apache, Alto, and Rio Ruidoso.

 In June 2024, following the rapid spread of the South Fork Fire and Salt Fire, all 7,000 residents were ordered by officials to evacuate the village.
 Two people have been confirmed dead.
-As of July 3, 2024, the fires are at 87 percent and 84 percent containment respectively.
-Following the fires, regular floods have led to further evacuations, but members of the village have begun to return in order to rebuild the community.
+As of July 3, 2024, the fires were at 87 percent and 84 percent containment respectively.
+Following the fires, regular floods led to further evacuations, but members of the village have returned to rebuild the community.